nav9/splitVideoQualityViewer/README.md

 * Add more key and mouse controls.
 * Add more video metadata on-screen.
 * Add support for multiple monitors
+* Options for seeking to a specific point in the video and moving forward and backward.
+* Video speed adjustment.
 * Compare video quality objectively (https://superuser.com/a/338734/55249)